-Granite Outcrop Plants: Biogeography, Evolution and Conservation
+Granite Outcrop Plants: Biogeography, Evolution and Conservation - COMPLETED

 North Hill from Mt Arid in the Southwest Australian Floristic Region.
 Photo: © S.D.
 Hopper

 About 15% of the earth's continents consists of granite, which may outcrop in the form of inselbergs - ranges, ridges and isolated hills - that stand abruptly from surrounding terrain, like islands in a sea.
 Most commonly, granite outcrops appear as dome-shaped hills with bare rock exposed over much of their surfaces.
 The water catchment so formed, combined with a diversity of microhabitats, make granite outcrops havens for biodiversity world-wide.